gvwilson/sensibleadventures/cloudherd/new.md

 front of Kulbinder as the two bowmen turned their arrows on him.

 "Hold your shots," Sergeant Dorbu commanded without looking at his men.
-"Your Highness, my apologies, but I must insist you come with us."
+"Most respected, my apologies, but I must insist you come with us."

 "And in the name of my father the king, I order you to let us pass,"